 Revenues will increase by US$38.2 million over the projected period principally due to the increased volumes resulting from the expansion of the Transredes gas and liquid pipeline network.
-Revenues are partially offset by the increasing level of amortizations of the Deferred Account which are a non-cash charge to revenues.

 EBITDA and Recurring Net Income

 As a result of the Cuiabá Integrated project and GTB beginning operations, Transredes’ pro-rata EBITDA is projected to reach approximately US$76.7 million in year 2000, an increase of 61.1%.
 The growth in pro-rata EBITDA is expected to continue at a compounded annual average rate of 30.9%.